 The Chariot expresses the idea that the present moment shapes the route for the future.
 It foresees a new cycle where determined action will lead to a better place.
 There will be a discovery or a notable victory.
 Do not forget, though; it’s up to you to make the best of it.

-The rider of the Chariot lives on their own time.
-Past, future and present are merged by reason into a map, so the right course may be revealed.
+The rider of the Chariot lives on his own time.
+Past, future, and present are merged by reason into a map, so the right course may be revealed.
 Or you could say that there is no past, present, and future, only the eternal moment and the flow of life.
 However you look at it, the Chariot heralds a brighter tomorrow.